• Home

 An Appreciation of the Art and Music of Tony Bennett

-April 23, 2022 By Suzanne Leave a Comment
+September 24, 2025 By Suzanne Leave a Comment

-Song of the Day: Have I Told You Lately
+Song of the Day: Have I Told You Lately?

-The song of the day for Sunday, April 24, 2022, is “Have I Told You Lately.”
+The song of the day for Wednesday, September 24, 2025, is “Have I Told You Lately?.”

 About This Song

-“Have I Told You Lately” was written in 1962 by Harold Rome for I Can Get It For You Wholesale, which marked the Broadway debut of the then 19-year-old Barbra Streisand in the supporting role of Miss Marmelstein, a secretary.
+I Can Get It For You Wholesale marked the Broadway debut of the then 19 year old Barbra Streisand in a supporting role of Miss Marmelstein, a secretary.
 Her audition for the role was so good, that the writers enlarged her role to take better advantage of her prodigious talents.
 The cast album was recorded by Columbia Records, and Goddard Lieberson had the good sense to sign the young Streisand to a contract and thus Columbia produced her first album, The Barbra Streisand Album, released in 1963.

 About This Version

-“Have I Told You Lately,” as well as I Left My Heart in San Francisco is available on Apple Music.
+“Have I Told You Lately?” as well as I Left My Heart in San Francisco is available on Apple Music.

-February 4, 2022 By Suzanne Leave a Comment
+September 6, 2025 By Suzanne Leave a Comment

 About This Song